Non-Medication Approaches to Anxiety: A Gentle Overview

 Many people successfully combine natural methods with medication under professional guidance.
 However, never stop medication without consulting your healthcare provider, and always discuss supplements with them first.

-Are wellness patches as effective as oral supplements?
+How are wellness patches different from oral supplements?

 What's the most important natural anxiety relief method?